surya0180/Bdht-Documentation/README.md

 * In recent days, online mode is very common in every industry and many people or customers are willing to use the online mode to complete their work.
 * It's been a hard time for some users who are searching for some best doctors or hospitals nearby them, so that they can save their effort of searching via offline mode
 * Our Website **JEEVAN NAKSHA** will provide the users this facility to search for the doctors or hospitals near by them.
+* User can even have an **appointment** with a particular doctor they like from our website.
+* Every section of our website will be explained in the following sections.